sourcebots/docs/docs/programming/vision/index.md

 markers = robot.camera.see()

 for m in markers:
-    print(m.distance)  # Distance to the marker from the webcam, in metres print(m.azimuth)  # Bearing to the marker from the webcam, in radians
+    print(m.distance)  # Distance to the marker from the webcam, in millimetres print(m.azimuth)  # Bearing to the marker from the webcam, in radians
 ```